How to Write a 3,000-Word Essay | UK Guide How to Write a 3,000-Word Essay | UK Guide

 That structure sounds mechanical.
 It isn't.
 It's the constraint that allows fluency.
 Once you know each paragraph is making a single claim, you can write about that claim with confidence.
 You're not trying to do too much in one space.

 Your source integration at this point isn't about volume.
 A 3,000-word essay needs ten to fifteen sources.
 Ten is enough.
 Fifteen is thorough.
-Twenty is overkill unless every source is genuinely cited for a specific claim.
+Twenty is overkill unless every source is truly cited for a specific claim.
 The common student mistake is thinking that longer source lists improve grades.
 They don't.
-A source only strengthens your essay if you're genuinely using it.
+A source only strengthens your essay if you're truly using it.

 When you cite Smith (2015) making an argument, you're borrowing Smith's authority to support a claim you're making.
 You're not collecting sources.
 You're using them to build your argument.